haroldmei/form-master-pro/README.md

 ### License

-This software is proprietary and protected by copyright law.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2023-2025 FormMasterPro Team.
-All rights reserved.

-See [LICENSE](LICENSE) file for full terms.

 ### Acknowledgments